 If you have been affected by carbon monoxide poisoning, you may be entitled to compensation.
 A personal injury lawyer can help you understand your legal rights and options and fight for the compensation you deserve.

-Here are some tips for preventing carbon monoxide poisoning:
+Tips for preventing carbon monoxide poisoning

 Have your gas appliances serviced and checked regularly by a qualified technician.